Daily coronavirus case numbers in the US are at levels not seen since the summer, and 14 states recently have set hospitalization records - KESQ

 Case rates and hospitalizations are rising especially in the Midwest, Great Plains and parts of the West.

-The virus’s prevalence is bad enough that the director for the National Institutes for Health says his family won’t gather for Thanksgiving this year.
+The virus’s prevalence is bad enough that the director for the National Institutes of Health says his family won’t gather for Thanksgiving this year.

 “It is just not safe to take that kind of chance with people coming from different parts of the country of uncertain status,” Dr. Francis Collins told National Public Radio’s “Morning Edition” on Tuesday.
 “The problem with this disease is it is so easy for people to be infected and not know it, and then spread it to the ones next to them without realizing it.”